ready. You are currently on: Cultural participation

 Cultural participation

-In the autumn of 2023, almost 9 in 10 residents of the Flemish Region aged 18 and older participated in at least 1 of 11 cultural activities surveyed (88%).
-Cultural participation has been increasing annually since 2021.
-In 2021, this concerned 77% of the population.
+In the autumn of 2024, almost 9 out of 10 residents of the Flemish Region aged 18 and over participated in at least 1 of the 11 cultural activities surveyed (87%).
+This share is at the same level as in 2023.
+In 2021, this share was lower and involved 77% of the population.

 The total group of cultural participants can be divided into different types of participants.
 The ‘core participants’ participate daily or weekly in 1 or more activities or participate at least once a month in 2 of the 11 activities.
-In 2023, approximately 13% of the population was a core participant.
+In 2024, approximately 11% of the population was a core participant.
 The ‘interested participants’ are participants who are not core participants.
-76% of the population belonged to this group in 2023.
+76% of the population belonged to this group in 2024.
 Finally, there are the ‘non-participants’.
 They did not participate in any cultural activities in the year prior to the survey.
-In 2023 this will be 12% of the population.
-The increase in cultural participation since 2021 is reflected in both an increase in the share of core participants and interested participants.
+In 2024, this was 13% of the population.
+The increase in cultural participation since 2021 is reflected in an increase in the share of core participants as well as interested participants.
 As a result, the group of non-participants has become smaller.
-In 2021, 23% of residents were still non-participants, in 2023 this was only 12%.
+In 2021, 23% of the residents were non-participants, in 2024 this was still 13%.

-Cultural participation is greatest among highly educated people and 18 to 34 year olds
+Cultural participation highest among highly educated and 18- to 34-year-olds

-Finally, there are also differences according to household typology and degree of urbanization.
-People who live alone participate least in culture (77%).
-The participation rate is highest among people who live with their partner and child(ren) and among people who live with parents (93% and 94% respectively).
-By degree of urbanization, participation is higher in the major cities (93%) than in the centre and smaller cities (85% and 84% respectively).
+Finally, there are also differences by household typology.
+People who live alone participate the least in culture (79%).
+The participation rate is highest among people who live with child(ren) and with or without a partner and among people who live with parents (91% to 93%).

 Sources